Walnut vs Cherry Wood: Color Changes Over Time

 Color Changes from Light Exposure

-Darkening vs Lightening Timelines
+Darkening vs. Lightening Timelines

 Effect on Design Choices